 So, what is Ramadan?

 To make things simple, Ramadan is the month-long period in which Muslims fast.
 It is the fourth pillar of Islam, falling under Sawm.
 Ramadan falls under the ninth month of the Islamic calendar, a system that is based on the cycles and changes of the moon.
 As the Islamic calendar is shorter than the Gregorian calendar that we typically use, the dates do tend to change each year.
-This year, Ramadan is estimated to take place from Monday 12th of April to Tuesday 11th May.

 How does one fast in Ramadan?